spiwokv/metadynminer/cran-comments.md

 appear in the list of elapsed time > 5s depending on cpu load)

 ## REQUESTED CHANGES MADE
-* we changed DESCRIPTION file (packages and sowtware written in single quotes and names and years were added to references)
+* we changed DESCRIPTION file (packages and software written in single quotes and names and years were added to references)